Thought Leadership

 1. Clarity of roles and responsibilities, matched by adequate accountability

-Directors cannot and should not micro-manage the business, therefore it is crucial that the directors have confidence in the skill and dedication of their executive team.
-Responsible personnel must report effectively to ensure the board can feel comfortable about compliance with statutory requirements.
+Directors cannot and should not micro-manage the business.
+Therefore, it is crucial that they have confidence in the skill and dedication of their executive team.
+Responsible personnel must report effectively to ensure the board feels comfortable about complying with statutory requirements.

-Board committees can also provide significant support to the knowledge and operations of a board.
-The role of the committee and appropriate delegations and authorities must be clear and consistent with the strategic operation of the organisation.
-For example, the board needs to be clear and consistent on how issues with significant risk or strategic impact are dealt with in practice.
+Board committees can also significantly support a board's knowledge and operations.
+The committee's role and appropriate delegations and authorities must be clear and consistent with the organisation's strategic operation.
+For example, the board needs to be clear and consistent about how issues with significant risk or strategic impact are dealt with in practice.

 Further, the skills base and composition of the board must support the strong leadership required from the board.